masx200/docker_mcp_server/README.md

 ### License

-This project is licensed under the GPL3 License - see the LICENSE file for details.
+This project is licensed under the GPL3 License—see the LICENSE file for details.